+Comments: Just one note above regarding storing extra attributes for the class.
+Otherwise, all of the requirements have been met and the documentation is sufficient.

-Question 2:
+Problem 2:

 Create a more sophisticated Rectangle class than the one you created above.
 This class stores only the Cartesian coordinates of the four corners of the rectangle.
 The constructor calls a set method that accepts four sets of coordinates and verifies that each of these is in the first quadrant with no single x- or y-coordinate larger than 20.0.
 The set method also verifies that the supplied coordinates specify a rectangle.